csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 - Write full state of the simulation, eg. for visualization or as a checkpoint for continuing later
 - Read configuration files, input parameters, earlier checkpoint files...

-**I/O can easily become a bottleneck if not properly planned for!**
+**Heavy I/O can become a bottleneck if not properly planned for!**

 - Mahti peak I/O has been measured at 1.5 GB/s per compute node
-- Example: Climate simulation code `ICON` produces ~2TB of data per simulated month.

-    - 30-year model: 700TB at a rate of 100MB/s
+- Example: Run of the climate simulation code `ICON` produces 700 TB of data, at rate of 100 MB/s (30-year model)

 <!-- ICON numbers obtained from JE.
 They correspond to a "recent" (2025) simulation for `ClimateDT` using 5km resolution.
 Mahti numbers are from https://docs.csc.fi/computing/lustre/ -->

-# Considerations for good I/O implementation

-Large-scale parallel I/O requires understanding of parallel filesystems...

-- Lustre striping (controls file chunking)

-... and familiarity with I/O libraries

-- Stuff
+# What is covered on these slides

+- Common strategies for parallel I/O and their pitfalls
+- Using file I/O routines included in MPI
+- Controlling file striping for better I/O performance in Lustre
+- Short introduction to the HDF5 file format

 # I/O layers in HPC